JamesHarrison/otdrs/README.md

 * EXFO MaxTester 730C and FTB-4/FTBx730 OTDRs
 * EXFO iOLM files exported to SOR from EXFO FastReporter3

+Round-trip testing has also confirmed that all of the above files can be read and written out by `otdrs` with no loss or alteration of data.

 Further test files are desired and should be submitted to the author or as a pull request with tests against known values.

 ## Interpretation

-To actually interpet any of this data correctly you are going to need to read SR-4731, which can be found [here](https://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&) for around $750.
+To actually interpet any of this data correctly you are probably going to need to read SR-4731, which can be found [here](https://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&) for around $750.

 This parser makes no attempt to correctly interpret the resulting data from the SOR file format, merely to make it accessible for applications to perform correct interpretation.
 Actually locating events and measuring cable data based on OTDR data requires careful consideration of data offsets (e.g. front panel to user offset, scaling factors, etc).